WilliamTales/RTMdocs/Guidelines/Local/02 - users.md

 ![usersPage](../../_images/usersMainPageEdit.png)

-Changes takes effect immidiatly but if the modified account is still logging while being edited a fresh login may be needed.
+Changes take effect immediately but if the modified account is still logging while being edited a fresh login may be needed.

-> Note that isn't possible to edit account's personal data, if necessary that should be requested directly to a UNCT administrator and the RTM will inherit the info uppon a fresh login.
+> Note that it isn't possible to edit the account's personal data, if necessary that should be requested directly to a UNCT administrator and the RTM will inherit the info uppon a fresh login.

 ![usersEditPage](../../_images/usersUserPageEdit.png)